pradeepsinngh/Visual-Recognition-using-CNN/README.md

-#  Classification of Fashion-MNIST dataset using Convolutional neural network models.
+#  Classification of Fashion-MNIST dataset using CNN models.

 Implementation of different convolutional neural network models on Fashion MNIST dataset and comparision of their results.